A Southern California Adventure Map

 This particular hotel is a new concept that Hilton is trying - part of the hotel is a Homewood Suites with true suite setup and the other part of the hotel is a Hilton Garden Inn with standard hotel rooms.
 The hotel offers a small pool & fitness area, a complimentary breakfast and a small pub/restaurant.

-While plotting our San Diego adventures, we discovered that Balboa Park & the San Diego Zoo were but a 2.1 mile hike from our Hotel - and that became our first outing.
+While plotting our San Diego adventures, we discovered that Balboa Park & the San Diego Zoo were but a 2.1 mile hike from our Hotel - and since both of those sites were on our "to do list" that became our first outing.

 With the hotel located on Hawthorne Street, our hike started with a stroll to 1st Avenue where we turned north to Laurel Street, then turned east (right) again and walked into Balboa Park over the Cabrillo Bridge.

 Entering Balboa Park via Cabrillo Bridge